1952–53 Port Vale F.C. season

 The 1952–53 season was Port Vale's 41st season of football in the English Football League, and their first season (fourth overall) back in the Third Division North, following their switch from the Third Division South.
-Using an incredibly settled squad (only nineteen players were used all season), manager Freddie Steele led the Vale to a second-place finish, just a single point from the promotion spot.
-Built upon an 'iron curtain defence', just 35 goals were conceded in 46 league games.
-All this was achieved with pretty much the same bottom-placed team that Steele inherited in December 1951.

-Following from 9 February the previous season until 8 September the club racked up a club record streak of twelve consecutive home wins.
+It was the first in that section under manager Freddie Steele and chairman Fred Burgess.
+With a remarkably settled squad — just 19 players used all season — Vale narrowly missed out on promotion, finishing second by a single point on 58 points from 46 matches.

+Vale's strength was defensive: they conceded just 35 goals all season, a foundation for the emerging "Iron/Steele Curtain" defence, while Basil Hayward was the club's top scorer with 22 league goals.
+In the FA Cup, Vale passed the First Round but were eliminated in the Second Round, and also finished runners-up in the Coronation Cup, succumbing to Potteries derby rivals Stoke City in that competition.
+Support at Vale Park averaged 14,504 per game, peaking at 25,398 in the December fixture against Oldham Athletic, while the lowest attendance was around 6,000 in December 1952 against Bradford City.

+The 1952–53 campaign laid the groundwork for Vale’s outstanding 1953–54 season, with Steele’s emphasis on continuity, defence, and local talent reshaping the club’s identity.

 Overview

 Third Division North

-The pre-season saw the club switched from the Third Division South to the Third Division North, very much against the wishes of the directors, who believed a loss of income would follow.
-Manager Freddie Steele decided against making any new signings, and instead kept faith with the young team he had inherited the previous season.
+The pre-season saw the club switch from the Third Division South to the Third Division North, very much against the wishes of the directors, who believed a loss of income would follow.
+Manager Freddie Steele decided against making any new signings and instead kept faith with the young team he had inherited the previous season.
 Offers were made for some of the young prospects, but none were accepted.

 The season began with a 1–0 defeat at Valley Parade with a goal from Ray King's brother George, managed by Steele's predecessor Ivor Powell.
-This did not affect the team's spirits, as they went straight on to a seven match unbeaten run, conceding just three goals.
+This did not affect the team's spirits, as they went straight on to a seven-match unbeaten run, conceding just three goals.
+The highlight of this run was a 5–2 home win over Rochdale.
 Steele picked up an injury and so selected the versatile Basil Hayward to replace him.
 A shrewd move, Hayward would go on to become the club's top scorer.
-It took awhile to pay off however, as Vale went five games scoring just one goal.
+It took a while to pay off however, as after losing 2–0 at Hartlepools United on 20 September, Vale went five games scoring just one goal.
 Steele attempted to sign a new forward, but to no avail.
-A 1–0 home defeat to wooden spoon contenders Accrington Stanley exemplified the club's trouble in front of goal, and also ended their record-breaking run of twelve consecutive home wins.
-Steele and trainer Ken Fish put the squad to work on the special fitness regime they devised, as the "Valiants" marched onwards.
+A 1–0 home defeat to wooden spoon contenders Accrington Stanley exemplified the club's trouble in front of goal.
+Also, it ended their record-breaking run of twelve consecutive home wins.
+Inside-forwards Albert Mullard and Ken Griffiths went 13 games without scoring.
+Steele and trainer Ken Fish put the squad to work on the special fitness regime they devised as the "Valiants" marched onwards.